Coiot/cbr-main/src/albums/s5/Episode13.md

 - scene_number: 44
   scene_title: "Spanish Bombs"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene44.jpeg
   narration: "<p>We take a full look over the state of Portugal.
-Its a fine state of things, considering how disastrously the war with France went a few parts ago and how hemmed in they are between France and the Aures.
+Its a fine state of things, considering how disastrously the war with France went a few episodes ago and how hemmed in they are between France and the Aures.
 While their navy is more prominent than their army, theres a decent enough military force on the mainland to contest any attempts at incursion.
 Joao had firmly beaten the Lazy allegations last episode by successfully conquering cities from Wassalou.
 What remains to be seen is if theres anyone else he can actually do that again onto. </p>"
 - scene_number: 45
   scene_title: "Road To Nowhere"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene45.jpeg